 After initial neglect due to the Great Famine and to divisions among his followers, Edmund’s reputation for holiness and care for the poor and ignorant grew over the years.
 Prayer and apostolic groups – the Edmund Rice Network – sprang up wherever there was a Christian Brother or Presentation Brother presence.
 There were repeated requests to Rome for Edmund’s canonisation.
 In more recent years Edmund’s Brothers, despite being fewer in numbers, have concentrated on the Third World countries of Africa, South America, India and the West Indies, and on the inner cities of the First World.
 Their lay collaborators staff hundreds of schools imbued by the spirit of Edmund on all five continents.

 On 6th October 1996, at the end of a long process and after the acceptance of a miracle worked through his intercession, Edmund was declared ‘Blessed’ by Pope John Paul II at a memorable ceremony in Rome.
 His feast-day is celebrated on 5th May each year.
-In 2003, Br Donal Blake, was appointed Postulator to lead the process from beatification to canonisation and, if the Lord ordain it so, it should not be too long before Edmund is declared ‘Saint Edmund’.
-One further miracle is required.
+In 2003, Br Donal Blake, was appointed Postulator to lead the process from beatification to canonisation and, if the Lord ordain it so, One further miracle is required.

 League of Prayer’